 Unaccompanied 16-year-old migrant boy dies in U.S. custody

 A 16-year-old boy from Guatemala died days after being apprehended in the U.S., officials confirmed Wednesday.
-They said he developed symptoms of illness the day after he arrived at a shelter.
+They said he developed symptoms of an illness the day after he arrived at a shelter in Texas.

+According to the Guatemalan Foreign Ministry, the boy died Tuesday of a "severe infection in the frontal lobe" of the brain.

-The teen was transferred by U.S. Immigration and Customs Enforcement (ICE) to an Office of Refugee Resettlement (ORR) shelter on April 20.
+The teen was picked up by border patrol after he crossed into El Paso, Texas on April 19, Guatemalan officials said.
+On the evening of April 20, he was transferred by U.S. Immigration and Customs Enforcement (ICE) to the Southwest Key Casa Padre shelter in Brownsville, which is run by the Office of Refugee Resettlement (ORR).

 "Upon arrival to the shelter the minor did not note any health concerns," Evelyn Stauffer, a spokesperson for the Administration for Children and Families, which oversees ORR, said in a statement to CBS News.
-Children placed in ORR custody are typically given an initial medical examination by staff doctors when they first arrive at shelters.
+Children placed in ORR custody are typically given an initial medical examination by staff doctors within 48 hours of arriving at shelters, but because the boy arrived in the evening he had not yet received one, the agency said.

 "On the morning of April 21, 2019 the minor became noticeably ill including fever, chills and a headache," Stauffer said.